JosephTLyons/Resume/README.md

 - Created Rust crates, text editor plug-ins, and other open-source tools to automate development tasks
 - Co-authored a simulated operating system
-- Contributed to widely-known open-source projects, such as Rust-Lang, Atom, and Nushell
+- Contributed to popular open-source projects, such as Atom, Rust-Lang, and Nushell

 ## Work Experience